w314/notes/javaNotes/javaBasics.md

 ### Classes

+Class members:

+- variables
+- methods
+- constructors

+(Variables and methods that are NOT static are instance members.)

 #### Access Modifiers

 > What are the four levels of access we can give to class members?
 How are they different from one another?